shahchayan9/EDA/README.md

 ## Project Structure

 ├── Tabular_Analysis.ipynb           # Notebook for tabular analysis and modeling with PyCaret

 ├── Time_Series_Analysis.ipynb       # Notebook for time-series analysis and forecasting

 ├── city_temperature.csv             # Dataset (not included due to size; download from Kaggle)

 └── README.md                        # Project README

+##Results
+Tabular Analysis: The best model was selected using PyCaret’s compare_models(), providing a predictive baseline for temperature estimation based on available features.
+Time-Series Analysis: A time-series regression model was built to forecast future temperatures, with a focus on seasonal and trend components observed in the data.